Beefy Escrowed FTM (BEFTM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Beefy Escrowed FTM Price Prediction for 2025–2050

-According to your Beefy Escrowed FTM price prediction, the value of BEFTM is expected to change by 238.64%, reaching a price of 1.8366USD by 2050.
+According to your Beefy Escrowed FTM price prediction, the value of BEFTM is expected to change by 238.64%, reaching a price of 1.8829USD by 2050.

 Short Term Beefy Escrowed FTM Price Prediction For Today, Tomorrow, This Week, and 30 Days